TL;DR

 The Fix: Keep Secrets Out of the Agent

-The solution isn’t to stop using AI agents.
-It’s to change how secrets reach your applications.
+The answer isn’t to stop using AI agents.
+It’s to stop routing secrets through them.

-The principle is simple: API keys should never pass through the LLM context window.
+API keys should never pass through the LLM context window.
+Full stop.

-Instead of embedding keys in skill instructions or passing them to the agent directly, inject them into the runtime environment where the agent’s tools can use them — but the model itself never sees them.
+Instead of embedding keys in skill instructions or passing them to the agent directly, inject them into the runtime environment where the agent’s tools can read them, but the model never sees the values.
+That’s what API Stronghold’s scoped secrets do.

 How Scoped Secrets Work